Chapter 10: Shopify Integration

 Idempotency

 All webhook handlers are idempotent.
-Processing the same products/update webhook twice produces the same result.
-The database uses UPSERT (insert on conflict update) keyed on (store_id, shopify_product_id, shopify_variant_id).
+Processing the same PRODUCTS_UPDATE webhook twice produces the same result.
+The database uses UPSERT (insert on conflict update) keyed on (tenant_id, shopify_product_id, shopify_variant_id).
+Webhook deduplication via X-Shopify-Webhook-Id provides an additional layer of protection against duplicate processing.

 RequirementImplementationStatus